Philip S. Goldberg

-Philip Seth Goldberg (born August 1, 1956) is an American diplomat and government official who has served as United States ambassador to South Korea since 2022.
+Philip Seth Goldberg (born August 1, 1956) is an American diplomat and government official who served as United States ambassador to South Korea from 2022 to 2025.
 He served previously as ambassador to the Philippines, Bolivia and Colombia and chief of the U.S. mission in UN-administered Kosovo during the George W. Bush and Barack Obama administrations.
 He has served in Washington as assistant secretary of state for intelligence and research.
 In 2022, he was nominated by President Joe Biden to be the U.S. ambassador to South Korea and was confirmed on May 5, 2022 by the United States Senate through a voice vote.

 From June 2009 until June 2010, he was the coordinator for the implementation of UNSC Resolution 1874 (Sanctions) on North Korea.
 He has also been charge d'affaires, a.i. at the U.S. embassies in Chile and Cuba during the Bush and Donald Trump administrations, respectively.
 Goldberg holds the personal rank of career ambassador, the highest in the U.S. Foreign Service.